sammaritan12/FIT3162-NLP/README.md

 ```

 # TO RUN
+0. Check `config.py` for options to fine-grain classifier options

 1. Run the ClassifierProcess.py file first to initially train classifier, arguments is english, spanish or both

     ```